Toshiya Miyata: Career

 In May 2013, he played his first starring role on stage in Adventure in the Land of Kifsham (キフシャム国の冒険).

-In December of the same year, Busaiku was formed from Kis-My-Ft2 with Kento Senga, Wataru Yokoo and Takashi Nikaido produced by Masahiro Nakai who was a member of SMAP.
+In December of the same year, Busaiku was formed from Kis-My-Ft2 with Kento Senga, Wataru Yokoo and Takashi Nikaido produced by Masahiro Nakai, then a member of SMAP.

 Even before his debut, he professed his love of anime (self-described 'otaku', or anime geek), which was unusual for an idol at the time.
 He has also appeared in animated productions as a voice actor, playing the lead role in 2024.

 In 2020, Miyata made his voice acting debut in the animated film BEM: Become Human.
 To prepare for the role, he received professional voice acting training from veteran voice actor Daisuke Namikawa.
 The lessons were sometimes held late at night due to Miyata's busy schedule with other work.
 Following this experience, Miyata officially began pursuing a career as a voice actor.
 Since then, Miyata, who had openly referred to Namikawa as his mentor, expressed his joy in 2024 when he had the opportunity to work alongside Namikawa in the dubbed version of IF, saying he was deeply moved to appear in the same project with him.

 The music video for his solo song Nemophila, released on YouTube in May 2021, featured Miyata and Tokiya Ichinose, a character from the multimedia franchise Uta no Prince-sama.
 As it was unusual for an idol and a character from a game/anime to perform together on the same screen, the music video received a strong response from anime fans.

 On August 4, 2023, he opened his personal official X (formerly Twitter) account.

 In January 2024, he opened his personal official Instagram.
 He made his debut as an author with his novel Boundary Melody, in May of the same year.

-In June 2025, Miyata made his first solo overseas appearance at Anisama World 2025 in Manila, held in Philippines.
+In June 2025, Miyata made his first solo overseas appearance at Anisama World 2025 in Manila, held in the Philippines.
 He performed the theme song "Meramera" from the anime Cardfight!!
 Vanguard, in which he stars as the lead voice actor.
 He also reunited on stage with Tokiya Ichinose, a character from Uta no Prince-sama, with whom he had previously garnered attention for co-starring in a music video titled "Nemophila".
 For this appearance, Miyata wore his own Kis-My-Ft2 stage costume, stating that it was driven by his desire to introduce Kis-My-Ft2 to a global audience.